learn Early Middle English

 Meet the ancestors

 If you're Anglo-Saxon, englesaxe might be the perfect way to connect with the world of your ancestors.
-In 2020, join Audrey as she embarks on just such a quest, and learn Early Middle English as you go.
+On Aug 1 2021, join Audrey as she embarks on just such a quest, and learn Early Middle English as you go.
 At just three new words a day.
 Swi__t`e go__d!